 - Pictures of you and your pet together (especially pictures taken at various times BEFORE anyone filed for divorce);

-- Evidence that you will be able to provide a home for your pet after your divorce (Obviously, if you own your own home, this isn’t a problem.
-But if you rent an apartment, you may need to prove that your lease allows pets.);
+- Evidence that you will be able to provide a home for your pet after your divorce (i.e. does your lease allow pets?);

 - Evidence that your work schedule provides you with enough time to care for your pet.
 (This isn’t as big a deal if you own a cat.
 If you own a dog, it can be huge!).

-The Bottom Line When It Comes to Pets and Divorce
+The Bottom Line When It Comes to Pet Custody

 Divorce is hard on everyone, including the family pet.
 If your spouse wants to start The War of the Roses over your cat or dog, your divorce is going to be that much harder.
-Unfortunately, the law in many states doesn’t support pet custody.
+That’s especially true if you live in a state that views pets as property or doesn’t support the idea of pet custody.

-While that law is changing, unless you live in Illinois or Alaska, you may find yourself fighting an uphill battle.
+While that law is changing, unless you live in the small handful of states that are “pet-friendly,” you may find yourself fighting an uphill battle.
 In the end, only you can decide if that kind of fight will be best for you, your kids, and your pet.

 This post was originally published in January, 2018 and updated in September 20, 2023.